Frank Iero: Solo career (2013–present)

-On November 28, 2013, he announced via his official website and his Twitter account that a two-track release entitled "For Jamia..." would be released digitally and via limited vinyl on December 10.
-After his former band broke up, Frank began writing songs in his home studio.
-Throughout the rest of 2013 he started playing a couple of songs live at events, posted a demo of "joyriding" and recorded a full-length album.
-Frank plays everything on the album except for drums which were handled by former My Chemical Romance drummer Jarrod Alexander.
+On November 28, 2013 he announced via his official website and his Twitter account that a two-track release entitled "For Jamia..." would be released digitally and via limited vinyl on December 10.
+After his former band broke up Iero began writing songs in his home studio.
+Throughout the rest of 2013 he started playing a couple of songs live at events, posted a demo of "joyriding", and recorded a full-length album.
+Iero plays everything on the album except for drums which were handled by former My Chemical Romance drummer Jarrod Alexander.
 He also assembled a touring band composed of Evan Nestor, Rob Hughes and Matt Olsson.
 In June 2014 he announced his signing to Staples Records and his debut album called Stomachaches due out August 25, under the moniker frnkiero andthe cellabration.
-This was followed up with tour dates (a support slot on the Taking Back Sunday and The Used co-headline US fall tour) and a debut single called "Weighted".
-On August 4, 2014. he released the music video for this song.
+This was followed up with tour dates (a support slot on the Taking Back Sunday and the Used co-headline US fall tour) and a debut single called "Weighted".
+On August 4, 2014 he released the music video for this song.
 A second single and accompanying video for the song "Joyriding" was released.
 The band opened for Mallory Knox in the UK in November 2014 on their first overseas run.
-The band announced headline dates for 2015 in Mexico, the US and Europe and are playing Reading and Leeds festivals.
-The band also opened for Against Me in the US on a summer tour and ended the year on a headline run.
+The band announced headline dates for 2015 in Mexico, the US, and Europe and played the Reading and Leeds festivals of that year.
+The band also opened for Against Me! in the US on a summer tour and ended the year on a headline run.

-They performed two acoustic shows in New Jersey showcasing new material and announcing they were go into studio to record a second album in two weeks.
-On May 22, 2016, he officially announced recording a new album and an Australia tour, with a name change to the band which is now known as Frank Iero and the Patience.
-The band performed at Shadow of the City with The 1975 in New Jersey and are playing both Riot Fest dates (Denver and Chicago) in September 2016.
-After a motor vehicle accident that injured Iero and his bandmates all remaining 2016 dates were canceled.
-Iero released his second studio album titled Parachutes on October 28, and returned to touring during 2017.
+They performed two acoustic shows in New Jersey showcasing new material and announced that they were going into a studio to record a second album in two weeks.
+On May 22, 2016 they officially announced recording a new album and an Australian tour, with a name change to the band, to be then known as Frank Iero and the Patience.
+The band performed at Shadow of the City with the 1975 in New Jersey and played both Riot Fest dates (Denver and Chicago) in September 2016.
+After a motor vehicle accident that injured Iero and his bandmates, all remaining 2016 dates were canceled.
+Iero released his second studio album titled Parachutes on October 28 and returned to touring during 2017.

-On December 31, 2018, Iero announced his new solo moniker, Frank Iero and the Future Violents.
+On December 31, 2018 Iero announced his new solo moniker Frank Iero and the Future Violents.
 He released his third solo studio album, Barriers, under the new moniker on May 31, 2019.
 Loudwire named it one of the 50 best rock albums of 2019.

+In August 2024, Iero announced and subsequently released XNauseousX, a deluxe version of his album Stomachaches to commemorate its ten-year anniversary.